jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Show Details

-Right click on a Spotlight Overview page component and select **Show Details**.

-Open a Spotlight drilldown page made up of [grids][enterprise_display_grids] and [charts][enterprise_display_charts] that further details the data related to this Spotlight Overview page component.
+Right click on a Spotlight Overview page component and select **Show Details** to open a Spotlight drilldown page made up of [grids][enterprise_display_grids] and [charts][enterprise_display_charts] that further details the data related to this Spotlight Overview page component.

 ## Copy to Clipboard

-Right click on a Spotlight Overview page component and select **Copy to Clipboard**.

-Copy numeric data associated with the component to the clipboard.
+Right click on a Spotlight Overview page component and select **Copy to Clipboard** to copy numeric data associated with the component to the clipboard.
 Paste from the clipboard to the desired destination –  as text within a text editor.

 {% include note.html content="When you copy and paste the details of a zoomed chart to an image file, the image contains only the visible portion of the chart.
 When you paste the details to a text file, the pasted text includes the details of the entire chart, not only of the visible section." %}